usetech-llc/hummingbot/test/integration/README.md

 * Cancel order

 ### Place sell limit order at considerable distance from best price
-* Place buy limit order
+* Place sell limit order
 * Wait until order is registered on exchange
 * Read orders - the order should be seen
 * Cancel order